 Death grip is also about being reliant on a single method of masturbating to a climax, and requiring more and more pressure to feel the same sensations—so much so that it interferes with your ability to enjoy the subtle stimulation of intercourse and affects your overall sexual happiness.
 So, although whatever method you use to masturbate may not be the same as what is described above, if you are reliant on your single method, the method is intense, and you have become unhappy with your sexual responsiveness, you've arrived at the same point.

 "Death Grip Syndrome" is not a recognized medical condition and the ideas presented here are not meant to be and do not constitute medical advice.
-It is only based on personal experience.
+It is only based on personal experience and ancedote.
 Results may vary.
-Problems enjoying sexual pleasure may have many causes.
-Especially if you are experiencing difficulty maintaining an erectionin in addition to trouble reaching an orgasm, be sure to consider any health, stress, or relationship factors that may be affecting you.
+Problems enjoying sexual pleasure may have many causes, including but not limited to other health conditions, antidepressant medications, stress, and lifestyle factors.
 Even slightly elevated blood pressure can have substantial effects on your sexual performance and health.
 Seek medical help from your doctor.

 Terms: This site follows the same terms as the parent site, In Bed Magazine.
 For terms, please see In Bed Magazine Terms and Conditions.
 We make no claim to be medical or mental health professionals, nor licensed relationship counselors.
 Advice offered on this website represents opinions based on the authors' or contributing readers' personal experience, observation, or opinion and does not constitute medical/professional advice.
 You acknowledge that the content of this website does not constitute and is not represented as medical or professional mental health advice.